mu7amadfawzy/dialogPlus/README.md

 An Android library that lets you create a sweet interface dialog layout in a simple and easy way ,with different types which you can use easily without any boilerplate code and with a great flexibility to fit your desired user interface.

-<br>Many types of dialogs provided: Message, Confirmation Dialog(a yes/no dialog), Code Entry, Success, Error, Multi Options, List, Rating, Year Picker,Day Picker, Month Picker ,Day Picker, Date Picker and Country Picker Dialog.
+<br>Many types of dialogs provided: Message, Confirmation Dialog(a yes/no dialog), Code Entry, Success, Error, Multi Options, List, Rating, Year Picker,Day Picker, Month Picker ,Day Picker, Date Picker and Localized(32 Languages supported) Country Picker Dialog.
 </br>
 ![sample](files/demo.gif)